9600dev/mmr/docs/DEV_NOTES.md

 # Backlog

+* trading_mode in trader.yaml and TradingMode in config.ini needs to be tested on startup to ensure they're the same.
 * Sometimes reqHistoricalData returns and error that suggests it can't parse the query.
 Restarting MMR seems to fix this.
 Scary.
 * timezonify should move everything that's deailing with internal timezones to timezone.utc
 * there's a timezoneTWS property on IB that gives you the TWS instance timeframe, use that.